Blocked Defense Witnesses

 During trial, the government brought witnesses, including a bitcoin witness and computer witnesses.
 They were allowed to speak about highly technical and complex aspects of the evidence, far beyond the understanding of the average person.
 Some of this evidence was generated and provided only mid-trial, yet the defense was denied a recess to review it.

 Consequently, Ross was deprived of the vital opportunity to challenge the government testimony and evidence.
-Joshua Dratel states in the appeal , page 79:
+Defense attorney, Joshua Dratel, stated:

 “By precluding the defense experts, who would have countered the complex testimony regarding bitcoin presented by the government, the government witnesses’ testimony essentially went unchallenged, and Ulbricht was denied his Fifth and Sixth Amendment rights to present a defense.” – Ross’s appeal, page 79